(Intraocular Pressure [IOP] Measurement)

-What to ExpectThere are two main types of tonometry: the non-contact air puff method and the applanation method that flattens the cornea with pressure.
+What to ExpectThere are 2 main types of tonometry: the non-contact air puff method and the applanation method that flattens the cornea with pressure.
 The type of tonometry that is done will depend on the equipment your doctor has and the type of test they decide to do.

 Prior to TestYou may be asked to remove corrective lenses, such as contacts.

 Description of the TestFor both methods, you will be asked to sit in an exam chair.
 You may be asked to place your chin in a special cradle and rest your forehead against a bar.
 The chin cup and forehead rest will balance and steady your head.Non-contact MethodYou will be asked to look into an instrument.
 A puff of air will be blown into the eye.
 No instruments come in contact with the eye.Applanation Method or the Goldmann TonometryAnesthetic drops will be placed in your eyes before the test.
 This will numb your eye.
 A small amount of an orange dye may also be placed into your eye.
 When your head is balanced and steady, you will be asked to look into an instrument with a blue light.
 A probe will push against your eye.
 How hard the probe has to push lets the doctor know how much pressure is in the eye.
 This test does not hurt because the eye is numb.
 This test is considered the most accurate method of checking pressure.Another method of applanation tonometry is the use of a handheld device shaped like a pen.
 The device will be pushed against the front of your eye to get pressure readings.
 Again, it does not hurt because the eye is numb.There are other devices that are used to check eye pressure.
 The ones listed above are the most common.